kgar/foundry-vtt-tidy-5e-sheets/To Do/Notes - Module Compatibility.md

 World Currency 5e (ID: world-currency-5e) https://foundryvtt.com/packages/world-currency-5e

 > ⚠ Integrated uncomfortably closely with lazy money integration in Tidy 5e.
 Uncomfortably, so.
 This should be reimagined with the API

+Popout!

+> Requested by Fallayn in the commission thread, and they are intending to contribute financially.

+Window Tabs

+> Hasn't been requested by anyone on the commission, but it would be good to support.